Blog

 In Years 2, 3 and 4 opportunities are given for children to learn to play a musical instrument including guitar, drums and keyboard.
 Children in these year groups can also join the school choir.

 Children are given opportunities to perform in a variety of settings: in the community, at local theatres, in-school assemblies, musical plays and concerts.
+Each year, all children hear at least one in person performance whether that be in school or at a concert venue such as Symphony Hall.

 By the time children leave Tenacres, they have been exposed to a wide repertoire of live and recorded music, ranging from traditional to the present day.